United States at the UCI Road World Championships

 United States at the UCI Road World Championships is an overview of the American results at the UCI Road World Championships and UCI Junior Road World Championships.

 List of medalists

-This a list of elite, under-23 American medals, but don't list the amateur events.
+This is a list of elite, under-23 American medals, but don't list the amateur events.
 Since the 2012 UCI Road World Championships there is the men's and women's team time trial event for trade teams and these medals are included under the UCI registration country of the team.